elakatos/elakatos.github.io/_projects/1_project.md

     </div>
 </div>

-I combine mathematical modelling and bioinformatic evaluation of neoantigens and immune escape to investigate the genetic and epigenetic changes introduced by the tumour-immune interaction.
-In my previous work, I
+We combine mathematical modelling and bioinformatic evaluation of neoantigens and immune escape to investigate the genetic and epigenetic changes introduced by the tumour-immune interaction.
+In previous work, I
 (i) co-developed a python-based neoantigen prediction pipeline, NeoPredPipe
 (ii) identified the pattern of immune-induced negative selection in the clone size (or variant allele frequency) distribution of cancers
 (iii) quantified the effect of immune escape mutations in colorectal cancers